 Selecting the Right Model

-The first thing to consider is fuel source.
+The first thing to consider when shopping for a vertical broiler is fuel source.
 The three options available are electric, propane (LP), and natural gas.
 Typically, LP is stored in a tank at your location, while natural gas is supplied by a local utility.
 Though the heat comes from burning the gas, these also require a 120-volt electrical connection in order to turn the spit.
-Electric-only models will need either a 208- or 240-volt connection, so be sure to check what type of electrical connection you have before buying one.
+Electric-only vertical broilers require either a 208- or 240-volt connection, so be sure to check what type of electrical connection you have before buying one.

 Along with deciding on where the heat will come from, you will also need to weigh the burner options.
 Gas-fired units typically use infrared burners, with ceramic elements that radiate heat to the food.
 They are prized for their high-powered heat that is focused on the food being cooked.
 Electric models have unicoil elements that snake through the unit.
 That design ensures even cooking from top to bottom.